AntitrustEnthusiast/Qudmoji/README.md

 Optionally supports showing icons on items with proper names (disabled by default).

 # Why?
-While I absolutely love the complex adjective/naming/coloring system, it can get a bit ridiculous in endgame with a dozen Chimera limbs each holding an item with 3 mods [i]and[/i] an energy cell with its own 3 mods.
+While I absolutely love the complex adjective/naming/coloring system, it can get a bit ridiculous in endgame with a dozen Chimera limbs each holding an item with 3 mods *and* an energy cell with its own 3 mods.
 Or a dozen recoilers with the same.

 This mod seeks to improve that without breaking vanilla balance or removing (much) information.